sparkymannthat/kube-monitoring/README.md

 Check the NS kube-system to make sure they are all running

-k taint no aks-agentpool-42294707-vmss000000 notallowuser:NoSchedule
+k taint no aks-agentpool-42294707-vmss000000 notallowuser=true:NoSchedule

 remove taint
-k taint no aks-agentpool-42294707-vmss000000 notallowuser:NoSchedule-
+k taint no aks-agentpool-42294707-vmss000000 notallowuser=true:NoSchedule-

 run the pwsh to deploy the app